 Those who encountered Bush in Alabama remember him as an affable social drinker who acted younger than his 26 years.
 Sources say he also tended to show up late every day, around noon or one, at Blount’s campaign headquarters in Montgomery.

 Dan Rather on the George W. Bush memos: “We reported a true story.
 That’s the reason I’m no longer at CBS News”

 Dan Rather recalled the last conversation he had with George W. Bush after his controversial 2004 CBS News report on the former president’s Air National Guard service record.

 “I was at the White House for a briefing for reporters, and I asked him a couple of questions and he answered the questions,” Rather said.
 “And then afterward he said to me, ‘I hope you’ll be happy retired in Austin.’
 That’s my home.
 I had no intention of retiring in Austin.
 I have a passion for my work and I plunged myself back into doing work.
 But that’s the only conversation I’ve had with him since.”

-Rather also defended the report that led to the end of his network news career.
+To this day, Rather defended the report that ultimately led to the end of his network news career with CBS.

 “We reported a true story,” he said.
 “That’s why I’m no longer with CBS News.”

 ”Richard Nixon is a no-good lying bastard.
 He can lie out of both sides of his mouth at the same time, and if he ever caught himself telling the truth, he’d lie just to keep his hand in…[Nixon is] the easiest man to beat.” — Harry Truman, 1960